Dependent Care Flexible Spending Account

 How the plan works

-• In 2024 and 2025, the annual contribution limits set by federal law are a minimum of $104 and a maximum of $5,000, unless otherwise noted by the IRS.
+• In 2025, the annual contribution limits set by federal law are a minimum of $104 and a maximum of $5,000, unless otherwise noted by the IRS.

 • You make contributions to your Dependent Care FSA between January 1 and December 31 and submit bills for services you receive within that same period.
 You can continue to submit bills for services you received during that calendar year through April 30 of the next year.